drkaizeng/statistics_and_engineering_lab/docs/bash/ssh.md

 !!! note
     An id file refers to the file without the `.pub` extension.

+!!! important
+    Leave the passphrase blank or use `ssh-keygen -p` to remove the existing passphrase.
+The problem with having passphrase is that `ssh-agent` does not seem to be able to remember the passphrases for different accounts correctly between different log in sessions.
+This breaks the association between SSH key and the correct GitHub account (i.e., `ssh -T git@$host` does not return the correct account name).

 - Start `ssh-agent`
 ```bash
 eval "$(ssh-agent -s)"